kienankb/dotfiles/README.md

 ## what to do with a new mac

 1. go through and change all the settings
-2. install the stuff in `install/applications`
+2. install homebrew and set up bash
-3. install homebrew
+3. run `install/homebrew`
+4. symlink config files
-4. set up bash, git, ssh key, patched Hack font, nvm
+5. set up git, ssh key, nvm, rustup
-5. install the stuff in `install/homebrew`
+6. install the stuff in `install/applications`